cesullivan99/trail-recommender/DESIGN.md

 ## Pseudo code for logic/algorithmic flow

-    parse command line for user's favorite home trail url and url of region that they'd like to travel to
+    parse command line for user's favorite home trail url and url of region that they'd like to travel to store user's favorite home trail as a new "trail" object initial an "annoy index"
+    for each page of trails in the specified region: for each trail on the page:
+            create a new trail object
+            add this object to the annoy index use the annoy index to find the 5 (or more) trails in the specified region that are most similar to the user's favorite home trail by cosine similarity retrieve the urls of these trails, package them in a nice format, and return them to the user

 ## Major data structures